 Comment: This plan of development fulfills this specific subarea requirement for Addison South.
-A grid network of streets has been provided, connecting the subject site to Addison Road, and a larger system of road layout-incorporating a grid network of connecting streets-is proposed for the Addison South area.
+A grid network of streets has been provided, connecting the subject site to Rollins Avenue and Brooks Drive extended-incorporating a grid network of connecting streets-is proposed for the Addison South area.